usuaero/MachUpX/docs/source/creating_input_files.md

 >>>>>The depth of the control surface, as a fraction of the local chord length.
 Defined the same as "twist".
 If an array or file is specified, however, the start and end of the data must coincide with "root_span" and "tip_span", respectively.
 Defaults to 0.25.
 >>>
 >>>>**"is_sealed" : bool, optional**
 >>>>>Whether or not the flap is sealed.
-Affects how parasitic drag is modelled.
+Affects the effectiveness of the flap.
 Defaults to true.
 >>>
 >>>>**"control_mixing" : dict**
 >>>>>Determines which control inputs move this control surface.
 A control surface can be affected by any number of controls.